ookuyan/astrometry/README.md

 ### Parameters

-name : str or list
+name : str or list.
     The name of the image (fits).

 ra : str or None